berke-m-turkay/ai-energy-calculations/README.md

 MIT License — open for use, distribution, and adaptation with attribution.

-For questions or collaborations, contact the project maintainer: Berke Türkay (berke_turkay@alumni.brown.edu)
+For questions, contact Berke Türkay (berke_turkay@alumni.brown.edu)